EmaSuriano/react-hotkey-tooltip/README.md

 ## Built with

 Why mess up with document.addEventListener or positioning/styling tooltips if there are a lot of open source libraries that can do that for me.
-This are the chosen ones!
+These are the chosen ones!

 - [mousetrap](https://github.com/ccampbell/mousetrap): to bind and unbind hotkeys globally 🌐
 - [react-tippy](https://github.com/tvkhoa/react-tippy): to display beautiful tooltips 😄